AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issue:

-* Partial localisation in Asset sourcing report content.
+* Partial localization in Asset sourcing report content

 <!--